Statistically Truthful Auctions via Acceptance Rule: Introduction

 \subsection{Related Work}

-Given the theoretical and practical importance of strategy-proofness, the following lines of work tackle the strategy-proofness challenge in auctions: data-driven methods for approximate strategy-proofness, \footnote{Approximate strategy-proofness refers here to the estimation of low regret outcomes, rather than to notions of $\epsilon$ equilibria.} and parameterization of allocation menus to optimize auctions.

-The first line of work includes several studies that continue~\cite{DuettingFJLLP12} in exploring data-driven methods to achieve strategy-proofness in auctions, notably \citet{curry2020certifying}, \citet{peri2021preferencenet}, and \citet{rahme2021auction,rahme2021permutation,ivanov2022optimal}.
-The downside of these innovative approaches is that they only guarantee approximate adherence to strategy-proofness.
-Our research aims to overcome this limitation by introducing a mechanism to statistically validate and enforce strategy-proofness over new auctions---at test time---thus enhancing reliability in auction outcomes.
+Given the theoretical and practical importance of strategy-proofness, there has been growing activity in enhancing the reliability of data-driven auctions. \citet{curry2020certifying} modify the model proposed by~\citep{dutting2019optimal} to enable certifiable strategy-proofness using mixed integer programming.
+However, the certification procedure imposes strict constraints both on the architecture design and the number of trainable parameters---as it involves solving a large mixed integer programming problem---limiting the model's performance.
+By contrast, as we will see, the framework we propose in this paper can be applied to virtually any auction model, regardless of its complexity and architectural design.

+A different line of work by \citet{peri2021preferencenet,rahme2021auction,rahme2021permutation,ivanov2022optimal} offers novel learning approaches and architectures to formulate actions with low average regret.
+This stands in striking contrast with our method, which achieves a high probability bound on the worst-case, maximal regret obtained at test time.

-Another line of work tackles the challenge differently by focusing on the parameterization of allocation menus that are guaranteed to be strategy-proof.
+Another line of work for forming reliable data-driven auctions builds on the parameterization of allocation menus that are guaranteed to be strategy-proof.
 This area was recently advanced by \citet{curry2022differentiable} and \citet{duan2024scalable}, who optimize the parameters of affine maximizer auctions (AMA)~\citep{AMA}.
-While AMA-based approaches align closely with strategy-proof principles, they often achieve lower revenue compared to standard DNN-based approaches since they cannot capture many auction formats.
-They require sophisticated architecture, and for the most part they suffer from scalability issues, as discussed by \citet{duan2024scalable}, indicating a trade-off with strategy-proofness.

-In contrast to these existing methodologies, our approach is highly adaptable to a variety of auction formats and environments.
-Moreover, our method is designed to be model-agnostic, allowing it to be applied seamlessly with any black-box model.
+While AMA-based approaches are strategy-proof, they often yield lower revenue than standard DNN-based methods.
+Indeed, in Section \ref{sec:experiments}, we show that the approach by \citep{duan2024scalable} results in a revenue loss of about 45\% compared to our method.
+This emphasizes the hardness of attaining exact strategy-proof auctions while constructing data-driven auctions with high revenue.